Europe with kids: Trip Highlights

 Stage one of the family road trip was to take the ferry to France as 1. it is cheap (about £60) and 2. we needed the car to get around when we arrived.
 But not flying to Paris takes a looong time and effectively you lose 2 days of your 10 day holiday getting there.
 We drove from Bristol, and, for fear of missing the ferry, booked a night in Dover where the white cliffs were camouflaged by the white fog.
 Went for a Best Western for a sea view (got the car park).
 Turns out Dover sea front is very much an industrial port, so should have ditched the whole view thing and gone for the Travelodge on the dual carriageway round the corner for about half the price.

 Nearly missed the ferry anyway as, it being August, the queues were huge.
 They do put you on the next boat if you pass a certain point in the check in procedure (which we made by a whisker), but it was the summer holidays and what if the next one was full?
-In the event, we made the ferry and navigated French roads without major incident (stocking up on the way on baguettes for an in-room money saving tea).
+In the event, we made the ferry and navigated French roads without a major incident (stocking up on the way with baguettes for an in-room money saving tea).